lifeinink/my-e-cv/markdown/customised_news_podcast.md

         print('Audio content written to "'+out_src+'.mp3"')
 ```
 #### JavaScript Version
-Due to the limitations of JS scripts running in Tasker that make using OAuth complicated, the script was converted to audio in real-time using pre-existing TTS functions in Tasker.
-This decision was made to save time.
+Because of the limitations of JS scripts running in Tasker that make using OAuth complicated, the script was converted to audio in real-time using a pre-existing TTS function in Tasker to save time.
 ### Deployment
 #### Flask Server
-To run the solution as a API that my morning alarm could interact with I made a simple Flask server designed to function for only one user (adjustments to make it multi-user include a database of token-hashes for authentication and either prefix's for a Redis key (or a 'status') for each unique user, or porting to use a relational database instead.).
+To run the solution as a API that my morning alarm could interact with, I made a simple Flask server designed to function for only one user (adjustments to make it multi-user include a database of token-hashes for authentication and either prefixes for a Redis key (or a ‘status’) for each unique user, or porting to use a relational database instead).
 ```mermaid
 graph TD
 AUTH[Token Authentication]